 I’ve often found comfort in reading the stories of other people dealing with the same things I am.
 It was after reading a blog by another ex-Christian Scientist, that I was inspired to start my own.
 I was not finding many ex-Christian Scientist voices out there, and all too many Christian Scientist voices.
 So, I share my story with the hope that it helps someone else walking the same path I am on, or contemplating a similar journey.
 Know that there are others of us out there who’ve been through similar experiences.
 You’re not alone.
 Don’t hesitate to reach out if you need to talk to someone, even if it’s on-line or via an e-mail.
 I am connected with a vibrant on-line community of former Christian Scientists who are amazingly understanding and supportive.
 Contrary to how we were taught in Christian Science, one of the best ways to begin to solve a problem is to talk to someone about it, and to acknowledge it.

 My Christian Science pedigree runs deep and long.
 My parents were both Christian Scientists, so I was born into it.
 I am third generation in my family.
+My grandparents on both sides were the generation that was introduced to Christian Science.
 With the exception of a short break in my late teens, I was an active adherent of Christian Science for the first 42 years of my life, and was deeply immersed in its culture.
-As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years in various capacities and departments.
+As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board Chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years.
 I also undertook Class Instruction in Christian Science, and regularly attended yearly Association meetings for 10 years.